SuhailPurkar/Just-The-Tip/README.md

 # Just-The-Tip

-Just The Tip helps you calculate the tip on any order.
+A simple app to help you calculate the tip on any order.

 ## Demo
 The gif was recorded on a Android 5.1.1 KitKat device (API Level 22).